 Organizations need both happy workers as well as happy managers.
 As we saw from the Google study and Sunnie Giles's research, there are certain behaviors and competencies that people expect from great managers.
 Because these factors affect happiness, you must carefully think about whom you are recruiting.

-As this Gallup article recommends, whether hiring from the outside or promoting from within, organizations that scientifically select managers for the unique talents it takes to effectively manage people greatly increase the odds of engaging their employees.
+Whether hiring from the outside or promoting from within, organizations that scientifically select managers for the unique talents it takes to effectively manage people greatly increase the odds of engaging their employees.
 Companies should treat these roles as unique with distinct functional demands that require a specific talent set.
 They should select managers with the right talents for supporting, positioning, empowering, and engaging their staff.

 5 Ways to Improve your Managers